MarcoXerox/NetSDK/README.md

 ### Installation
 **NetSDK** depends on
-  - Python 3.5 (for async)
+  - Python 3
   - python3-requests
-  - python3-aiohttp
+  - python3-progressbar2 (optional)

 If your system do not have `pip3`, refer to this guide: https://docs.python.org/3/installing/